 In contrast, the rookies appear to have waited to attempt to definitively identify a threat before initiating the draw.
-These effects can be seen in action by looking back at the pictures shown above.
+These effects can be seen in action by looking at the pictures contained in the referenced study.
+[2]

 We want to make clear that we do not disagree with teaching fast and efficient gun handling.
 In fact, we actively promote it.
 We also do not disagree with (and also promote) training police officers (or anyone learning combative shooting) to shoot effectively at speed.